onecloudemoji/onecloudemoji.github.io/_posts/2024-03-10-premium-good.md

 ![goodenough](/assets/images/good/good.jpg)

-NOTE: this post was written about guitars while dying in my garage after some deadlifts.
-If you see applicability to anything else, that’s nice, but it was written solely with guitars in mind.
-For once I am not bashing infosec or offsec.
-If conclusions can be drawn, this says more about the state of those two things than my post..
+This post was written about guitars while dying in my garage after some deadlifts.
+If you see applicability to anything or anyone else, that’s nice, but it was written solely with guitars in mind.

 The main question I ask is "at what point does premium become only marginally better than the exponentially cheaper option?"